d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model-dataset.md

-# Language Model Data Sets (Jay Chou Album Lyrics)
+# Language Model Data Sets (Time Machine)

+@TODO: the data set was just changed from lyrics to time machine (descriptions/hyperparameters have to change).

 This section describes how to preprocess a language model data set and convert it to the input format required for a character-level recurrent neural network.
 To this end, we collected Jay Chou's lyrics from his first album "Jay" to his tenth album "The Era".
 In subsequent chapters, we will a recurrent neural network to train a language model on this data set.
 Once the model is trained, we can use it to write lyrics.